troycomi/snakemake-training/1_basic/README.md

 Let's look at a rule to make a sandwich with file1 concatenated with file2, and another copy of file1 at the end.
-When we are done we want to delete file2 from the file system.
+When we are done we want to delete file2 from the file system (to show multiple commands).
 ```python
 rule sandwich:
     input: